petersmol/monitoring/README.md

 `results` - all results for a given check.
 Besides boolean `success` value, provides some additional data for analytics: response time in seconds, response length, returned HTTP code.

+## Known issues

+* Checker works consequently.
+Hence, one slow check can offect all others.
+* Next check timer starts only when all checks are finished.
+* Logging to stdout is a bit messy.
+* Installing instructions could be easier.
+* Test coverage could be better.
 ## Contact

 If you want to contact me you can reach me at <pub@petersmol.ru>